Elana Dykewomon: Books

+In 1997, Dykewomon published Beyond the Pale: A Novel, which followed two Jewish lesbians' migration from Russia to the Lower East Side in New York.
+The historical fiction novel included a depiction of the Triangle Shirtwaist Factory fire, as well as Russian pogroms, the U.S. suffrage movement, and midwifery practices in the early 20th century.
+Beyond the Pale was republished in 2013, and considered a classic of the lesbian fiction genre.
+The novel served as Dykewomon's master's thesis at San Francisco State University, requiring her to study Yiddish, the Torah, and the Talmud.
+Maxine Chernoff served as her thesis advisor.

 Periodicals

-From 1987–1995, Dykewomon edited Sinister Wisdom, an international lesbian feminist journal of literature, art and politics, as well as contributing regularly to several other lesbian periodicals, including Common Lives/Lesbian Lives.
+From 1987 to 1995, Dykewomon edited Sinister Wisdom, an international lesbian feminist journal of literature, art and politics, as well as contributing articles herself.
+She also contributed regularly to several other lesbian periodicals, including Common Lives/Lesbian Lives.
 She was also a regular contributor to Bridges, a magazine of writing by Jewish women.

 Awards and achievements

-In 1997, Beyond the Pale won the Lambda Literary Award for Lesbian Fiction and the Ferro-Grumley Award for lesbian fiction.
+In 1998, Beyond the Pale won the Lambda Literary Award for Lesbian Fiction and the Ferro-Grumley Award for lesbian fiction.

 In 2004, Riverfinger Women was selected as #87 in The Publishing Triangle's list of 100 Best Lesbian and Gay Novels, by a panel of judges that included Dorothy Allison, Samuel R. Delany, Lillian Faderman, M.E.
 Kerr, Sarah Schulman, and Barbara Smith.
 In 2018, the Golden Crown Literary Society awarded Riverfinger Women with the Lee Lynch Classic Award because it is an "essential part of American literary history, LGBT literature, politics, and popular culture."

 Dykewomon was awarded the Jim Duggins Outstanding Mid-Career Novelists' Prize by the Saints and Sinners Literary Festival in 2009.

 Personal life and death

+After graduating from the California Institute of Art, Dykewomon moved to Northampton, Massachusetts, where she was involved with the Valley Women's Center and lesbian separatist projects.
+In Northampton, she helped found Megaera Press, a lesbian publishing house, as well as the Women's Film Coop.

+In the 1970s, Dykewomon moved to Coos Bay, Oregon, before settling in Oakland, California in the 1980s.
+In Oakland, she worked as a typesetter and taught in the English and the Women and Gender Studies departments at her alma mater San Francisco State.
+Dykewomon was involved with the San Francisco Dyke March for over eight years.

-Dykewomon lived in Oakland, California, and taught at her alma mater San Francisco State.
-She was married to Susan Levinkind until her death from Lewy body dementia in 2016.
+She was married to Susan Levinkind from 1988 until her death from Lewy body dementia in 2016.

-Dykewomon died of esophageal cancer at her home on August 7, 2022, aged 72, shortly before she was to view a live-streamed reading of How to Let Your Partner Die, a play she had written about Levenkind's illness and death.
+Dykewomon died of esophageal cancer at her home on August 7, 2022, aged 72, shortly before she was to view the Bay Area Playwrights Festival's live-streamed reading of How to Let Your Partner Die, a play she had written about Levenkind's illness and death.